Pests

 Moist organic soil in a large container

 Bird of Paradise is typically grown in large pots — 10–14 inch diameter or more for established plants.
-Large pots contain significant volumes of organic potting mix that can stay moist for 2–3 weeks after watering.
-The top inch of this soil, where fungus gnat larvae develop, remains moist for an extended period.
+Large pots contain significant volumes of organic potting mix that can stay moist for 2–3 weeks after watering, especially at depth even when the surface looks dry.
+The top couple of inches of this soil, where fungus gnat larvae develop, remains moist for an extended period in a container this size.
 Larvae (Bradysia species) feed on fungal matter and fine root hairs in the moist top layer.
-A plant that is being watered correctly by feel at the top inch may still have soil staying moist at depth for too long, sustaining the larval cycle.
+A plant that is being watered correctly by feel at the top inch may still have soil staying moist at depth for too long, sustaining the larval cycle indefinitely.

 How to Fix It